kvoon/Process_Notebook_COVID/README.md

 # Process_Notebook_COVID
-Individual component of a larger group assignment, where each member had to perform individual analysis on COVID data on a specific country.
-All the process notebooks were then compiled into a single Product Notebook.
+This project represented an individual component within a larger group assignment.
+In this assignment, each team member was responsible for conducting an independent analysis of COVID data for a specific country.
+The country I decided to analyse was Malaysia.
+Subsequently, all the individual process notebooks were consolidated into a single Product Notebook for the final submission.

-Notebook contains EDA process, and a simple function I coded to create and fill dataframe with random variables for testing purposes.
+The Product Notebook encompasses an Exploratory Data Analysis (EDA) process and incorporates a simple function that I authored.
+This function's purpose is to generate and populate a Pandas dataframe with random values for all the values, which is crucial for testing and evaluation.
+This step ensures the reliability of re-used functions within the broader Product Notebook and serves the important role of confirming that no hardcoding was employed, thereby promoting modularity in the functions.